Wartime Labour Relations Regulations: Development and Adoption

-Contents
+Provisions

-The contents of the order included some issues not covered by the Wagner Act, such as assigning government responsibility to aid negotiations.
+The Regulations included some issues not covered by the Wagner Act, such as assigning government responsibility to aid negotiations.
 The order did not cover the issues of specific standards for the substance of labour agreements, instead focusing on the process by which bargaining is protected and agreements are ratified and enforced.
 The order did not cover foremen or "professional" employees.

-The order required "good faith" bargaining, but did not enable compulsory arbitration.
+The regulations required "good faith" bargaining, but did not enable compulsory arbitration.

-The regulations posed both positive and negative consequences for workers and unions.
+Both positive and negative consequences resulted for workers and unions.
 A core mechanism of the order was to give an absolute right to all non-managerial workers in most sectors to be part of a trade union, protected workers from anti-union intimidation, protected the selection of union bargaining representatives, and establish a right to a bargaining process.
 The sectors covered by the order were attached as an appendix, and predominantly included primary industry and manufacturing.
 Bargaining was encouraged to be divided into multiple unions within a company, though it also permitted company-wide unions.
 The policy also functionally banned open company unionism.
-The policy did not institute mandatory dues, which was later added in a 1946 amendment to the new Canada Labour Code.
+The regulations did not institute mandatory dues, which were later added in a 1946 arbitration award.

-The policy introduced minimum 1-year length of collective agreements, with a required 10 day notice before any lockout or strike.
+Collective agreements had to be for a minimum 1-year length, with a required 10-day notice before any lockout or strike.
 There were further limitations against striking without first undergoing a bargaining process, which restricted the rights of labour, while also protecting them from sudden lockouts without bargaining.
 The order similarly banned deliberate work slowdowns.

-The order also established a government agency, the Wartime Labour Relations Board (not to be confused with the National War Labour Board of 1943).
+A new government agency, the Wartime Labour Relations Board (not to be confused with the National War Labour Board of 1943) was established to enforce the regulations.
 The Board was tasked with overseeing Boards of Conciliation struck by the minister between employers and labour unions, and was to oversee disputes, including giving the board the right of first instance/original jurisdiction, meaning disputes had to be seen before the board prior to litigation in the court.
 The order provided defined $500/day penalties for employers, $200/day for unions and $20/day penalties for employees who caused unauthorized strikes or lockouts.

+Transition from wartime

+The War Measures Act under which the Regulations were made was in force until 31 December 1945, following which the National Emergency Transitional Powers Act, 1945 continued specified regulations until 31 March 1947.
+The Continuation of Transitional Measures Act, 1947 extended the regulations until 30 April 1951.

+Organized labour attempted to convert the Regulations into permanent legislation.

+The reversion of industrial relations to provincial jurisdiction was characterized by multiple academics as having the wartime regulations form the basis for ensuing provincial legislation.